particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Serial.lock" name2="Serial1.lock"}}

-The USB and UART serial objects do not have built-in thread-safety.
+The USB serial objects does not have built-in thread-safety.
 If you want to read or write the object from multiple threads, including from a software timer, you must lock and unlock it to prevent data from multiple thread from being interleaved or corrupted.

 A call to lock `lock()` must be balanced with a call to `unlock()` and not be nested.
 To make sure every lock is released, it's good practice to use `WITH_LOCK` like this: